Part III |

 One can then run some litmus test, for instance SB (for Store Buffering, see also Sec.
 1.1), on top of the SC model:

-Condition exists (0:EAX=0 /\ 1:EAX=0)
+Namely, the condition “exists (0:EAX=0 /\ 1:EAX=0)

 The simulator herd7 works by generating all candidate executions of a given test.
 By “candidate execution” we mean a choice of events, program order po, of the read-from relation rf and of final writes to memory (last write to a given location)6.
 In the case of the SB example, we get the following four executions: